vircadia/vircadia-native-core/BUILD_LINUX.md

 # Build Linux

-*Last Updated on February 13, 2022*
+*Last Updated on September 28, 2022*

 Please read the [general build guide](BUILD.md) for information on dependencies required for all platforms.
 Only Linux specific instructions are found in this file.
 Check out the [notes](#notes) for other important information.

-You can use the [Vircadia Builder](https://github.com/vircadia/vircadia-builder) to automate the build process on Linux.
-Alternatively, you can follow the manual steps below.

 [Ubuntu guide](#ubuntu) | [Arch guide](#arch-linux)